You may have experienced a financial hardship and are considering filing bankruptcy in New York, specifically Chapter 7

-Chapter 13 stops foreclosures, repossessions, and wage garnishments.
+Chapter 13 stops foreclosures, repossessions, and potentially stops New York wage garnishments.
 Chapter 13 bankruptcy also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, New York may also allow you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

 In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and erase second mortgages, if they meet certain requirements.

 Let’s say you do not qualify for a New York Chapter 7 bankruptcy and are wondering whether you should pursue a Chapter 13 bankruptcy.
 Can you afford it?
 It may be odd to ask whether you can afford bankruptcy, but it’s an important question to ask.

 To understand whether you can potentially afford a Chapter 13 bankruptcy, you may want to take the Chapter 13 calculator below to estimate whether you can afford the monthly payment.

 NY debt relief can be less expensive than both Debt Management and Debt Payoff Planning because the debt management company is negotiating a lower amount on your total debt.
 We covered the pricing estimate differences in our article covering debt management vs debt settlement.